Heat trace asymptotics on equiregular sub-Riemannian manifolds: Stochastic differential equation on

 Changing variables again by $ v \mapsto \{ M_N \Bigl(x, TC^{-1} \Bigr) B_{\cH} (x) \}^{-1} v $, we have

 It is easy to see from Lemma \ref{lm.nondegG} that

 This completes the proof. \end{proof}

-{\bf Proof of Theorem \ref{tm.R^d}.} Now we are in a position to prove our main result in this section. \begin{proof} [Proof of Theorem~\ref{tm.R^d}] We expand the (generalized) Wiener functionals on the right hand side of (\ref{eq.key}).
+Now we are in a position to prove our main result in this section. \begin{proof} [Proof of Theorem~\ref{tm.R^d}] We expand the (generalized) Wiener functionals on the right-hand side of (\ref{eq.key}).
 First, note that

 This is just a polynomial in $\ve$ whose coefficients belong to an inhomogeneous Wiener chaos.

 By the choice of $\psi$ and a routine argument, we have

 as $\ve \searrow 0$.
 Therefore, this is actually a dummy factor introduced for technical purposes and makes no contribution to the asymptotic expansion.
 Obviously, $x$ is not involved in this functional.